NaveDanan/SPC/README.md

 - Data stays in the browser; no server is required to analyze files.
 - Western Electric rules are used for highlighting potential special‑cause variation; validate results with your process context.

+## GitHub Pages

+This project can be hosted on GitHub Pages as a static site.
+The repository includes a GitHub Action that builds the Vite app and publishes the `dist/` output to the `gh-pages` branch.

+Quick checklist to publish:

+- Ensure `vite.config.ts` has the correct `base` option set to your repository name (for example `base: '/SPC/'`).
+- Push to the `main` branch — the action `.github/workflows/deploy.yml` will run on push and publish the `dist/` folder to the `gh-pages` branch.
+- In your repository Settings → Pages, set the source to the `gh-pages` branch and the root folder.
+GitHub will serve the site at `https://<your-org-or-username>.github.io/<repo-name>/`.

+If you prefer the site at the root domain (`https://<username>.github.io/`), remove the `base` option in `vite.config.ts` (or set it to `/`) and publish from the repository named `<username>.github.io`.

 ## License

 This project is provided as‑is.
 Add your preferred license here if applicable.